TFonta/Semantic-VAE/README.md

 - Style Transfer: Load an image, the corresponding mask and another image, then select a face part and finally on `generate style`
 - Generate/Perturb semantic mask parts: Load an image and the corresponding mask and select a face part.
 Then, click either on `generate` or `perturb` part, and finally on `edit`

+### Semantic Image Synthesis Generator
+This demo uses the CA2-SIS method described in this [paper](https://arxiv.org/pdf/2308.16071.pdf) to synthesize the RGB images from the mask.
+You can find the code for this method at the following [github](https://github.com/TFonta/CA2SIS).

+Our Semantic-VAE model is independent from the SIS generator. so you can use it to generate/manipulate the masks and use them in conjunction to any other SIS method.

 ### Citation